alexsohn7/Farfetch-search-add-to-product-automation-testing/README.md

+A fun little side project that I am creating to help me learn Robot Framework and Python as an automation stack.
+A way of learning Keyword driven frameworks and practice creating test cases from scratch.

 I will be automating the basic user flow of when the end user conducts a search for a designer name.

 Functionality to be tested without access to the backend: